-The objective of landform 6 (regenerating slopes) is the most appropriate means of achieving the purpose of the Act because it provides for use and development in a manner which ensures that the adverse effects of activities and buildings on the natural character, visual amenity value of the land unit are avoided.
+The objective of landform 7 (forest and bush areas) is the most appropriate means of achieving the purpose of the Act because it provides for use and development in a manner which ensures that the adverse effects of activities and buildings on the natural character, conservation and visual amenity value of the land unit are avoided.

-The policies and rules of landform 6 (regenerating slopes) are the most appropriate means of achieving the objective as they provide a clear and effective set of provisions which put in place controls to protect the natural character, ecological and visual amenity value of the land unit is protected.
+The policies and rules of landform 7 (forest and bush areas) are the most appropriate means of achieving the objective as they provide a clear and effective set of provisions which put in place controls to protect the natural character, conservation, ecological and visual amenity value of the land unit is protected.

-The provisions of landform 6 (regenerating slopes) also gives effect to the relevant national and regional planning documents because it ensures protection of the natural character, ecological and visual amenity value of the land unit and as it protects the landscape character of the areas identified as "outstanding natural landscape" within the land unit.
+The provisions of landform 7 (forest and bush areas) also gives effect to the relevant national and regional planning documents because it ensures protection of the natural character, conservation, ecological and visual amenity value of the land unit and as it protects the landscape character of the areas identified as "outstanding natural landscape" within the land unit.